stanhub3/goldhub/content/_index.md

     template: templates/features/centered-2x2.html
     header: Pitlords Live
     tag: How We Are Different
-    description: Built From Ground Up , For the Players By the Players.
+    description: "> Built From Ground Up , For the Players By the Players."
     features:
       - title: Real Time
         description: Our Platform is 400 - 800 ms Latency   so Say Goodbye to System